Frequently Asked Questions / Should Ask Questions

 Whether you use our services or those of another firm, an architect provides you with a partner and advocate that is skilled in design, reviewing construction, and approval sequences, which saves you time and money while making your project more usable and attractive. https://seconarchitect.com/interview-architects-selection-choice-deciding/

-- In the early part of the project we’ll come to your home, office or project site and to confirm/review your objectives and ask many questions, including your present and future needs, budget constraints, time and schedule factors, applicable site restrictions, considerations as to who may build and obtaining any available background information.
+- In the early part of the project we’ll come to your home, office or project site to confirm/review your objectives, get familiar with the property and building and ask many questions, including your present and future needs, budget constraints, time and schedule factors, applicable site restrictions, considerations as to who may build and obtaining any available background information.

 Our services are typically categorized in 5 phases: